MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ### Putting It All Together

 At the bottom of the script, call `socket.Connect()`.
-When the connection is established, the `OpenCallback` function executes to subscribe to WebSockets and send Misty a `DriveTime` command.
-Data received through these WebSockets is passed to the `_centerTimeOfFlight` and `_locomotionCommand` callback functions.
+When the connection is established, the `OpenCallback` function executes to subscribe to WebSocket connections and send Misty a `DriveTime` command.
+Data received through WebSocket connections is passed to the `_centerTimeOfFlight` and `_locomotionCommand` callback functions.

 ```html
 <body>